StartSchoolHQ/startschoolwiki/docs/Preseason/Data/Bootcamp Python/Python Quest02.md

+---
+sidebar_label: 'Quest02'
+sidebar_position: 2
+---

-# Python Quest02: Control Flow & Functions
+# Python Quest02 - Control Flow & Functions

 Welcome to Python Quest02!
 This quest will introduce you to fundamental programming concepts including conditional statements, functions, loops, and return values.
 Let's master these building blocks of Python programming!